jaywukaust/jaywukaust.github.io/content/home/featured.md

 active = true  # Activate this widget? true/false
 weight = 80  # Order that this section will appear.

-title = "Selected Publications" subtitle = "Check my full publication at [Google Scholar](https://scholar.google.com/citations?user=DUDaxg4AAAAJ&hl=en)"
+title = "Research Projects and Publications"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.